w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+## Add functionality

+### Mouse users

-For mouse users, hiding the submenu until the mouse hovers over the first-level menu item is quite easy to do in CSS only, but this method has the disadvantage that the menu immediately closes once the mouse leaves the list item (and the containing submenu).
+For users of mice or other pointing devices, such as trackpads or trackballs, hiding the submenu until the mouse hovers over the first-level menu item is quite easy to do in CSS only, but this method has the disadvantage that the menu immediately closes once the mouse leaves the list item around the top-level menu item (including the submenu).

 {::nomarkdown}
 <%= code_start('','CSS') %>